citkane/typedoc-plugin-hot-dev/README.md

 Options can be passed into `init(options)` or defined in `typedoc.json` under the key of `"hot-dev":{...}`

 - **"sourceDist"**
-  The relative path to where hot-dev should put your theme's tsc compiled code.
+  The relative path to the root of your theme's tsc compiled code.
   Defaults to `./dist`.
+  Hot-dev watches here for source changes, so **you must defined it if not as per the default.**
 - **"targetCwd"**
   The relative path to the root of the project that you want to build documentation for.
   Defaults to `./` (ie. documentation for the theme you are developing).